 The new WRF, lift station and wastewater collection systems will be owned, operated and maintained by TRSD.
 Land will need to be acquired for the installation of the new TRSD WRF and the construction of the regional lift stations and the neighborhood lift stations.
 The actual land requirements will be determined during the engineering design phase of the improvements.
-TRSD is currently in negotiations with BHP for the acquisition (by either purchase or lease) of land for the locations of both the proposed new WRF and the new TRSD Lift Station in Phase I.
+TRSD is in the process of acquiring a parcel from BHP, via donation, for the location of the proposed new WRF.
+Additional details are discussed in Section 3 Wastewater Treatment Facility.
+The new TRSD Lift Station in Phase I is located on a parcel owned by FMI which TRSD has obtained an easement for this infrastructure.